 - One study found that the use of telehealth care in conjunction with discharge planning can help reduce strain on family caregivers, enhance stress mastery and improve family function during the first 30 days after a heart failure patient is discharged from the hospital.7

-- At the Captain James A. Lovell Federal Health Care Center in Illinois, telemedicine offers support for people caring for loved ones with long-term, chronic diseases.8 Medical monitoring services allow for the transmission and review of critical patient information, thereby reducing the number of in-person visits needed.
-Caregivers receive direct, personalized guidance from a registered nurse when they need it, rather than having to wait for in-office visits to speak to a professional.
+- At the Captain James A. Lovell Federal Health Care Center in Illinois, telemedicine offers support for people caring for loved ones with chronic diseases.8 Medical monitoring services allow for the transmission and review of critical patient information, thereby reducing the number of in-person visits needed.
+Caregivers can also receive direct, personalized guidance from a registered nurse when they need it, rather than having to wait for in-office visits to speak to a professional.

-This industry still faces a number of challenges, including legal and regulatory issues, privacy and confidentiality, as well as reimbursement.
+This industry still faces several challenges, including legal and regulatory issues, privacy and confidentiality, as well as reimbursement protocols.
 However, for seniors and those involved in their care, the future appears bright.